 Geographic information Systems are widely-used indispensable tools for governance, commerce, and environmental and social science in Ireland and world-wide.
 Over the next few years it is forecast that the area of GIS will grow rapidly.
 This will lead to the need for highly qualified professionals in all areas of the geospatial industry.
 The MSc programme in Geographic Information Science presents an opportunity to develop and build on your previous learning and to deepen your understanding and knowledge of essential principles, practices and applications of geospatial technologies.

 Competency in information technology skills has consistently been identified as a critical need in the geospatial industry and in the wider workplace in Ireland.
-This programme has been designed specifically to address these issues and will provide graduates with a thorough grounding in information technology including spatial databases and web technology as well as programming skills tailored to the particular requirements of geospatial data.
+This course has been designed specifically to address these issues and will provide graduates with a thorough grounding in information technology including spatial databases and web technology as well as programming skills tailored to the particular requirements of geospatial data.

 It is an exciting and challenging time for the geospatial industry and also a time of opportunity.
 Government has recognised the value and benefit in promoting Ireland as a smart economy and developing the expertise and technology to manage and exploit new sources of information and technologies.
 Development of such technologies requires highly skilled graduates with both strong computing and spatial analysis skills.